LePetitBloc/create-react-app/packages/react-dev-utils/README.md

 # react-dev-utils

-This package includes some utilities used by [Create React App](https://github.com/lepetitbloc/create-react-dapp).<br>
+This package includes some utilities used by [Create React DApp](https://github.com/lepetitbloc/create-react-dapp).<br>
 Please refer to its documentation:

 * [Getting Started](https://github.com/lepetitbloc/create-react-dapp/blob/master/README.md#getting-started) – How to create a new app.
-* [User Guide](https://github.com/lepetitbloc/create-react-dapp/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.
+* [User Guide](https://github.com/lepetitbloc/create-react-dapp/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React DApp.

-## Usage in Create React App Projects
+## Usage in Create React DApp Projects

-These utilities come by default with [Create React App](https://github.com/lepetitbloc/create-react-dapp), which includes it by default. **You don’t need to install it separately in Create React App projects.**
+These utilities come by default with [Create React DApp](https://github.com/lepetitbloc/create-react-dapp), which includes it by default. **You don’t need to install it separately in Create React DApp projects.**

-## Usage Outside of Create React App
+## Usage Outside of Create React DApp

-If you don’t use Create React App, or if you [ejected](https://github.com/lepetitbloc/create-react-dapp/blob/master/packages/react-scripts/template/README.md#npm-run-eject), you may keep using these utilities.
-Their development will be aligned with Create React App, so major versions of these utilities may come out relatively often.
+If you don’t use Create React DApp, or if you [ejected](https://github.com/lepetitbloc/create-react-dapp/blob/master/packages/react-scripts/template/README.md#npm-run-eject), you may keep using these utilities.
+Their development will be aligned with Create React DApp, so major versions of these utilities may come out relatively often.
 Feel free to fork or copy and paste them into your projects if you’d like to have more control over them, or feel free to use the old versions.
 Not all of them are React-specific, but we might make some of them more React-specific in the future.

 ### Entry Points